matthewmain/kiss_the_sky/webapp/_DOCS/DEVELOPMENT.md

 - Example: `git subtree push --prefix webapp heroku master`🧨

 That's it!
 Should be at live at address they give you as output after (loooong) build process.

 Note: modification

+### targeting

+From within `/webapp`
+`npm install --prefix ./client some-npm-package`